975 Tax Certificate

 The part of a company's profits after tax which is distributed to shareholders and can take the form of cash or shares.

-This stands for Exchange Price Input Computer (EPIC) code, which is a memorable code used to identify UK listed securities.
+This stands for Electronic Price Information Computer (EPIC) code, which is a memorable code used to identify UK listed securities.
 For example the code for "Marks and Spencer Group Plc Ordinary 25p" shares is "MKS".

 Earnings Per Share (EPS) is calculated as the net income attributable to ordinary shares for a specific period divided by the number of outstanding ordinary shares.
 Companies typically use a weighted average number of shares outstanding over reporting term.